vishipayyallore/speaker-series-2024/0709_MSFT_Reactor_AI102_S9/README.md

 ## 1. The Big Picture

-> 1. Discussion on Vision and Video Indexer
+> 1. Discussion on Azure AI Services in Containers

 ### Pre-requisites